Oyelowo/coding_practice/docker-udemy/aws.md

  elastic beanstalk
 - AWS Relational Database Service(RDS) - hosts postgres.
 Can be used with any other applications and not just elastic beanstalk

+ We can and will also set these services on our own and wire them on Elastic Beanstalk because you might decide you want to handle these on your own and some cloud providers like digital ocean don't have managed instances of Redis and Postgres.